mattgreen91/milestone-project-4/README.md

 In order to set up Google Authentication, I followed the steps from All-Auth Providers, which you can view by [clicking here](https://django-allauth.readthedocs.io/en/latest/providers.html#google)

 In trial mode you can add test accounts only, but once published the site needs verifying.
-This Google is published, so in order for Google to verify the site, I had to add their authenitcated page and view in my code.
+This Google is published, so in order for Google to verify the site, I had to add their authenticated page and view in my code.

 <img src="readme-files/url1.png" width="500" style="margin: 0;">